 Ph:+64 9 373 7599 Ext.
 88184

-Dr Suzanne Wilkinson is an Associate Professor in Construction Management at the University of Auckland.
+Dr Suzanne Wilkinson is a Professor in Construction Management at the University of Auckland.
 Her research interests focus on disaster recovery and reconstruction, construction contract administration and relationship management for construction projects.

 Alice got her Bachelor Degree in Civil Engineering Management in 2004 and then was recommended by her University (Central South University) to pursue Mater degree in Management Science and Engineering with entrance examination and fee exempted.
 In 2007, she was awarded First Honor Master Degree and successfully obtained Joint Scholarship for PhD study from Chinese Government and The University of Auckland.
 Since her second year of college study, Alice has been involved in a wide range of research projects nationally and locally in project management and construction management.